 Nimue is hiding from the Paladins as she spots Igraine with another sister.
 Crying and upset, the two kiss before spotting Nimue.
 She won’t tell anyone what she saw, she tells Igraine, because what they did isn’t wrong.
 The Paladins round up everyone in the abbey as Nimue stumbles upon sheets detailing their plans and maps.
 She rolls them up and stuffs them in her sleeve but is nearly caught by a Paladin who tells her to go to the barn.
 Nimue takes a turn and burns the Paladins’ plans in the fire.

 Arthur, carrying his head high and with the sword intended for Merlin, visits his uncle, Sir Ector, to ask for his sponsorship.
 Arthur agrees Sir Ector might have knights worthier than him, but insists he can best them.
 Arthur wants the opportunity to earn his uncle’s respect.
-Sir Ector seizes him up, seeing the potential in Arthur, especially if he wears his father’s armour.
+Sir Ector seizes him up, seeing the potential in Arthur, especially if he wears his father’s armor.
 Does he have a worthy weapon, though?
 Arthur pulls out the sword and tells Sir Ector an extremely fabricated tale of how he ended up with the sword: He saved a girl’s life in Hawksbridge, and she gave him the sword in return.
-Sir Ector buys the story and doesn’t seem to recognise the sword.
+Sir Ector buys the story and doesn’t seem to recognize the sword.

 The Widow joins Merlin in the tavern, who is — what else? — drinking.
 We get a glimpse as to why Merlin is this way.
 He’s lived “too long,” he says, and has seen so much over his years that he begins to forget what wonder feels like... but wine can almost taste like wonder.
 The Widow has had a vision and will not let Merlin destroy the sword in the Fey fire.
 Merlin won’t die if it is destroyed, but will suffer so much that he will beg for the end.